WORRIED OF SETTING PROXY IN ANDROID MOBILE HERE IS A SOLUTION FOR IT....

 Accessibility is central to the Ubuntu philosophy.
 We believe that computing is

 for everyone regardless of nationality, race, gender or disability.
-Fully translated
+Fully translated into over 40 languages, Ubuntu also includes essential assistive technologies,

 which are, of course, completely free.